cypress-io/cypress-documentation/source/guides/core-concepts/interacting-with-elements.md

 cy.get('button').click({ position: 'topLeft' })
 ```

-The coordinates we fired the event at will generally be available when clicking the command in the {% url 'Command Log' test-runner %}.
+The coordinates we fired the event at will generally be available when clicking the command in the {% url 'Command Log' test-runner#Command-Log %}.

 ![event coordinates](/img/guides/coords.png)